Life insurance pays out either a cash lump sum, or a monthly benefit if you were to die during the policy term.

 Free life cover is available at no extra cost between exchange and completion.

-The amount of insurance remains the same throughout the policy term.
 The benefit paid out can be used to help maintain family lifestyle and help with financial difficulty if the policy holder dies.

 For more information on life cover contact one of our mortgage and protection advisers.